predatorpc/yii2-api-skeleton/README.md

 1. Clone `php-dev-stack` repo into some directory
 2. Clone `yii2-api-skeleton` into `app` directory of `php-dev-stack` directory root.
+3. Run `composer install` in `app` directory and then after succeed
-3. Perform some settings in `docker-compose.yml` file.
+4. Perform some settings in `docker-compose.yml` file.
-4. Run `docker-compose up -d`
+5. Run `docker-compose up -d`
-5. Profit!
+6. Profit!